 Vladimir Putin’s response

-Russian President Vladimir Putin said Friday, during a meeting with mothers of soldiers deployed in Ukraine, “share the pain” of those who lost their sons, calling on them not to believe the “lies” about the military operation.
+Russian President Vladimir Putin said Friday, during a meeting with mothers of soldiers deployed in Ukraine, “share the pain” of those who lost their sons, calling on them not to believe the “lies” regarding the military operation.

 “I want you to know that I, personally, all the leaders of the country, we share this pain.
 We know that nothing can replace the loss of a son”said Mr. Putin, looking serious.